return42/linuxdoc/docs/linuxdoc-howto/kernel-doc-intro.rst

 .. note::

-   The kernel-doc format is deceptively similar to Doxygen, javadoc or `Sphinx's autodoc`_ which grabs for comments in the `Python domain`_.
+   The kernel-doc format is deceptively similar to Doxygen, javadoc or `Sphinx's autodoc`_ which grabs for comments in `Sphinx's Python domain`_.
 The kernel-doc format has a long tradition, e.g. its also well highlighted in your emacs ;)

-If you are familiar with Sphinx, you might know about the `C domain`_ markup.
+If you are familiar with Sphinx, you might know about `Sphinx's C domain`_ markup.
 Compared with the kernel-doc markup is less verbose, more **"C" friendly** and there exists a kernel-doc parser.
-The kernel-doc parser grabs the documentation from your C sources and generates proper reST, which contain markup of the `C domain`_).
+The kernel-doc parser grabs the documentation from your C sources and generates proper reST, which contain markup of `Sphinx's C domain`_.
 The descriptions are filtered for special kernel-doc highlights and cross-references.

 The opening comment mark ``/**`` is reserved for kernel-doc comments.
 Only comments so marked will be considered by the kernel-doc tools, and any comment